Hisaye Yamamoto: Overarching themes

 Ambiguous interactions between ethnic communities in America: Yamamoto depicts America as a complex network of different ethnicities, made even more complicated by the prejudices and hierarchies created by each ethnic group.
-Her stories present various interactions between Japanese and Anglo-American, Japanese and Mexican, Japanese and Chinese, Japanese and Filipino, Japanese and African-American, even between Japanese and Eskimo.
+Her stories depict interactions between Japanese immigrants and diverse ethnic groups, including Anglo-Americans, Mexicans, Chinese, Filipinos, African-Americans, and Indigenous peoples of Alaska.
 Several of these interactions emphasize cultural misunderstanding and hostility, for example American hostility towards the Japanese after World War II.
 Other stories portray ethnic interaction as positive, productive, and meaningful to the parties involved.
 "The Eskimo Connection" tracks the unusual friendship between a Japanese author and an aspiring Eskimo writer corresponding from prison.
 Sometimes Yamamoto creates surprising twists based on unexpected moments of empathy or misunderstanding between two groups.
 In "The Brown House," a black man's interaction with a Japanese family is an occasion for cooperation and gratitude, but also for prejudice ("a kurombo!").